How to Become a Mechanical Engineer

 Apprenticeships in mechanical engineering are widely available across the UK.
 Most low level apprenticeships do not require the student to have any college qualifications.

-Depending on the level of apprenticeship that you study will determine the career prospects that you can then move on to.
-For more information, see Fish4 apprenticeships.
+The level of apprenticeship that you study will determine the career prospects that you can then move on to.